What is a ventral nerve root?

 There are several conditions that can lead to the damage or constriction of a ventral root as it exits the spinal column.
 One example is foraminal stenosis, where the foramen, which is the empty space between each vertebra through which spinal nerves travel on their way to other parts of the body, begin to constrict or narrow.

 This constriction then puts undue stress on nerves passing through them, causing pain, numbness, tingling or, in acute cases, loss of some muscle functionality.
 Conditions that could cause foraminal stenosis include facet cysts, bone spurs, herniated or bulging discs and thickening ligaments.

-If your physician has diagnosed you with a condition involving constriction of the ventral root, he or she may recommend physical therapy, chiropractic treatment, anti-inflammatory medication or steroidal injections.
-If these temporary treatments do not prove effective, contact Laser Spine Institute about our minimally invasive procedures that can help you find relief from pain.
-Laser Spine Institute will be happy to discuss your spinal condition.
+If your doctor has diagnosed you with a condition involving constriction of the ventral root, he or she may recommend physical therapy, chiropractic treatment, anti-inflammatory medication or steroidal injections as a conservative measure of treatment.
+If these nonsurgical therapies do not prove effective, contact Laser Spine Institute about our minimally invasive procedures that can help you find relief from a damaged ventral nerve root.

 At Laser Spine Institute, we offer state-of-the-art procedures that result in no lengthy recovery and are a safer and effective alternative compared to traditional open spine surgery.^ Our highly skilled surgeons are able to perform muscle-sparing procedures through a less than 1-inch incision in order to provide the patient with lasting relief.
 We are pleased to have helped more than 75,000 patients get their lives back from their chronic conditions.